Monte Cristo Casserole

 Total Time 50 minutes

-Monte Cristo Casserole cross-section in baking dish
+Sabrina’s Monte Cristo Casserole Recipe

 Just like the sandwich, this casserole makes the perfect breakfast or brunch recipe.
 It’s great to serve on weekend mornings or bring to a Sunday brunch.
 Honestly, it’s so good we won’t blame you if you serve it for dinner too.
 With the sweet toppings and delicious filling it’s sure to be a favorite with kids and adults alike.
 Plus, it’s a nice change to typical breakfast recipes.